dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

 ## Import PFX Certificates to Intune

 You use [Microsoft Graph](https://docs.microsoft.com/graph) to import your users PFX certificates into Intune.
-The helper [PFXImport Powershell Project at GitHub](https://github.com/microsoft/Intune-Resource-Access/tree/develop/src/PFXImportPowershell) provides you with cmdlets to do the operations with ease.
+The helper [PFXImport PowerShell Project at GitHub](https://github.com/microsoft/Intune-Resource-Access/tree/develop/src/PFXImportPowershell) provides you with cmdlets to do the operations with ease.

 If you prefer to use your own custom solution using Graph, use the [userPFXCertificate resource type](https://docs.microsoft.com/graph/api/resources/intune-raimportcerts-userpfxcertificate?view=graph-rest-beta).